onqtam/headjack/src/implementation/ecosystem/architecture.md

 https://en.wikipedia.org/wiki/Gravatar

-There will be multiple competing versions of something like Google's Page Rank algorithm on this global dataset.

 traditional web2 companies/apps/websites will be able to gradually transition and anchor their content into this namespace - cost of entry would be marginal and the first to do so would get indexed and start getting shown in search results in this ecosystem first